Trovemaster/Duo/docs/source/functions.rst

 ``TWO_COUPLED_BOBS``
 ^^^^^^^^^^^^^^^^^^^^

-This form is used to couple two Surkus-like expansion into one adibatic representation using two diabatic functions :math:`f_1(r)` and :math:`f_2(r)` coupled by a switching function.
+This form is used to couple two Surkus-like expansion into one adiabatic representation using two diabatic functions :math:`f_1(r)` and :math:`f_2(r)` coupled by a switching function.
 The two diabatic curves are give by ``BobLeroy`` while the switching function is given by